Ms H Fogell and Mr R Hotea

 Year 9 follow the theme ‘Our Inspiration and Faith Today’.
 We explore the life of Christ as the inspiration of Christians today and examine a number of his key teachings.
 This incorporates a study of the beliefs and values that shape the life and faith of Catholics today.
 The Year 9 units are: Islam, The Word of God; Discipleship; Kingdom of God; Love and Relationships; Creation (the first unit of the Religious Studies GCSE Catholic Christianity course).

 Religious Education also contributes to the school’s provision of Sex and Relationships Education.
 The Key Stage 3 curriculum includes age appropriate content for each year covering, for example, issues related to friendships, family life, love and marriage.
 The lessons promote and examine relevant Catholic Church teaching.
 The aim is for students to understand what the Church teaches and the reasoning behind the teachings.

 Key Stage 4 Information

 Students study AQA Religious Studies ‘B’ (8063).
 In Year 10 students continue the Catholic Christianity course begun at the end of Year 9.
 This paper is worth 50% of the overall grade.
-In this unit students study Catholic beliefs, teaching, practices, sources of authority and forms of expression in relation to six topics: creation; incarnation; the Triune God; Redemption; Church and the Kingdom of God; Eschatology.
+In this course students study Catholic beliefs, teaching, practices, sources of authority and forms of expression in relation to the five remaining topics: Incarnation; the Triune God; Redemption; Church and the Kingdom of God; Eschatology.

 Students sit two exams at the end of Year 11, both 1 hour and 45 minutes long.
 The GCSE exam will measure how students have achieved in relation to their ability to demonstrate knowledge and understanding of religion and belief, as well as their ability to analyse and evaluate aspects of religion and belief.
 Students will also need to demonstrate an understanding of similarities and differences within and between religions.